 "Timely material for broadcasters, time spent with this webinar was extremely valuable.
 Thank you for providing us with this important knowledge!" - John Boehm, CSRE

-In 1971, Snelson joined the staff of the KHOF-TV-FM, a part of the Faith Broadcasting Network, in the Los Angeles area where he ultimately advanced to the position of Assistant Chief Engineer.
-In 1977, he moved to Kansas City as the first Chief Engineer for KYFC-TV where he was responsible for the construction of the studio/transmitter facilities and signed the station on the air.
+In 1971, Snelson joined the staff of KHOF-TV-FM, a part of the Faith Broadcasting Network, in the Los Angeles area where he ultimately advanced to the position of assistant chief engineer.
+In 1977, he moved to Kansas City as the first chief engineer for KYFC-TV where he was responsible for the construction of the studio/transmitter facilities and signed the station on the air.
 Three years later he joined KCTV, formerly KCMO-TV, owned by Meredith Corporation.
-Meredith owns twelve television stations in various top 100 markets across the country and an AM radio station.
-For over fifteen years Snelson was the Director of Engineering at KCTV with split corporate engineering responsibilities for Meredith's group of stations.
+Meredith owns 12 television stations in various top 100 markets across the country and an AM radio station.
+For more than 15 years Snelson was the director of engineering at KCTV with split corporate engineering responsibilities for Meredith's group of stations.

-He is currently Vice President of Engineering for the Meredith Local Media Group.
-He is a member of the National Association of Broadcasters TV Technology Committee and actively participated as a member of the technical committee for the model digital television station (WHD-DT) in Washington, DC during the birth of digital broadcast television in the United States.
+He retired as vice president of engineering for the Meredith Local Media Group.
+He is a member of the National Association of Broadcasters TV Technology Committee and actively participated as a member of the technical committee for the model digital television station (WHD-DT) in Washington, DC, during the birth of digital broadcast television in the United States.

-Snelson is Vice President for the Society of Broadcast Engineers and chairs the National Frequency Coordination Committee.
+Snelson has served as the vice president and president of the Society of Broadcast Engineers and chairs the National Frequency Coordination Committee.
 In addition, he serves on the National Certification Committee.

 The completion of this webinar from Webinars by SBE qualifies for 1 credit, identified under Category I of the Recertification Schedule for SBE Certifications.

 SBE Members: Free